-If you believe a CBCInnovis inquiry or other negative items on your credit report are inaccurate, consider enlisting the help of a credit repair company like Lexington Law.
-With over 18 years of experience, Lexington Law has helped clients remove millions of inquiries and other negative marks from their credit reports.
+If you believe a CBCInnovis inquiry or other negative items on your credit report are inaccurate, consider enlisting the help of a credit repair company like Credit Saint.

-In addition to removing inquiries, Lexington Law can also help you dispute and potentially remove late payments, collections, charge-offs, foreclosures, repossessions, and bankruptcies from your credit report.
+In addition to removing inquiries, they can also help you dispute and potentially remove late payments, collections, charge-offs, foreclosures, repossessions, and bankruptcies from your credit report.

 Improving Your Credit Score: Take Action Today

-If you’re struggling with a low credit score and want to learn more about your options, consider a free credit consultation with Lexington Law.
+If you’re struggling with a low credit score and want to learn more about your options, consider a free credit consultation with Credit Saint.
 With their expertise and guidance, you can work towards repairing your credit and improving your financial future.
 Visit their website and complete the form to explore what they can do for you.